The Countries and Political Geography of East Asia

 Asia is the world's largest and most populated continent.
 In fact, more than half the world’s population lives in Asia.
 The massive continent features the Pacific Ocean to the east, Indian Ocean to its south, and Arctic Ocean to its north.

-There is not a clear and agreed upon border between Asia and Europe to the west.
+There is not a clear, agreed upon border between Asia and Europe to the west.
 However, most geographers consider the Ural and Caucasus Mountains and the Caspian and Black Seas as the features that separate Asia from Europe.
+Since Asia is so big, it helps to divide it into sub-regions, like East Asia, Central Asia, South Asia, and Southeast Asia.

-Since Asia is so big, it helps to divide into sub regions.
 East Asia includes China, Japan, Mongolia, North and South Korea, and Taiwan.
 Additionally, Hong Kong and Macau are two special autonomous regions controlled by China.

 China has a population as big as its territory, which allows it to hold a dominant position in East Asian politics.
 China operates under a one-party socialist system governed by the Chinese Communist Party (CCP) and has a significant centralization of power.